AndreasKarageorgos/Anonymous-Chat/SECURITY.md

 The Subject must be: Vulnerability [Critical/medium/low] (Select one)

 In the body you must describe analytically the Vulnerability and demonstrate it.

+### The body must be encrypted to a "readable" form with my public key.
+### Files are not going to be acceptable.